sadeq220/docs/reactiveprogramming/README.md

 followed by a possibly unbounded number of `onNext` signals (as requested by `Subscriber`) followed by an `onError` signal if there is a failure, or an `onComplete` signal when no more elements are available—all as long as the `Subscription` is not cancelled.

 ---
-### Reactor core
+### Reactor core(Reactive Streams Implementation)
 The Reactor project main artifact is reactor-core, a reactive library that focuses on the **Reactive Streams specification** and targets Java 8. org.reactivestreams.Publisher implementations: `Flux` , `Mono` A Flux object represents a reactive sequence of 0..N items, while a Mono object represents a single-value-or-empty (0..1) result.
+A Mono<T> is a specialized Publisher<T> that emits at most one item via the onNext signal.

 ---
 #### Traditional synchronous connection
 Managing concurrent network connections by allocating a thread for each connection.